Lohitasrith01/User-based-stock-behavioral-model/README.md

-# 🚀 Advanced Stock Market Application with ML-Powered Insights
+# 🚀 Stock Market Application with ML-Powered Insights

 Welcome to a cutting-edge stock market application that combines distributed systems architecture with state-of-the-art machine learning capabilities.
 This project demonstrates the integration of microservices, fault tolerance, and advanced ML models to create a robust and intelligent trading platform.